emilypier/deep-thoughts/README.md

 * [Questions](#questions)

 ## Description
-A social media website that allows users to create an account/log in, share thoughts, react to other users' thoughts, add friends.
+A MERN app that allows users to create an account/log in, share thoughts, react to other users' thoughts, add friends.

 ## Usage